JADES NIRSpec Spectroscopy of GN-z11: Lyman-$\alpha$ emission and possible enhanced nitrogen abundance in a $z=10.60$ luminous galaxy: Results

-What is more puzzling is the strong \niii\ and \niv\ emission observed in the rest-frame UV, especially given the absence of \oiiiSFL1660,1666 in our grating spectrum (although the blend with \heii\ is detected in the low-dispersion prism spectrum).
-The \niiiL1748 emission line complex is not often seen in the spectra of star-forming galaxies, although it has been observed in stacks of rest-UV galaxy spectra at $z\sim 3$ \citep[e.g.][]{Saxena2022}.
-However, it is typically observed to be weaker than the nearby \oiiiL1660, 1666 lines.
-Even making generous assumptions about the ISM conditions, this ratio is difficult to explain without invoking super-solar nitrogen abundances ratios of $\log(N/O) \gtrsim -0.4$ (i.e.\ more than two times higher than the solar abundance ratio), which would appear quite unusual with respect to $z\sim0-2$ galaxies \citep[e.g.][]{PerezMontero2009, HaydenPawson2022}, and strongly inconsistent with canonical chemical evolution models (see \citealt{Maiolino2019} or \citealt{Kobayashi2022} for reviews).
+What is more puzzling is the strong \niii\ and \niv\ emission observed in the rest-frame UV, especially given the absence of a convincing detection of \oiiiSFL1660,1666 in our grating spectrum (although the blend with \heii\ is detected in the low-dispersion prism spectrum).
+The \niiiL1748 emission line complex is not often seen in the spectra of star-forming galaxies, although it is detected in 2 of 44 galaxies in the low-redshift CLASSY survey \citep{Mingozzi2022}, including Mk996 \citep{James2009}.
+At intermediate redshifts, \niiiL1748 has been observed in stacks of rest-UV galaxy spectra at $z\sim 3$ \citep[e.g.][]{Saxena2022} and is weakly detected in SL2SJ021737-051329, a lensed arc at $z = 1.84$ with low metallicity and high ionization \citep{Berg2018}.
+However, \niiiL1748 is typically observed to be weaker than the nearby \oiiiL1660, 1666 lines.